 Huron County, ON – With most windows and doors closed due to the cooler weather, now is a good time for Huron County residents to test for radon.

 “The only way to know the radon level in your home is to test for it,” says Public Health Inspector Chris Boyes.
 “Fortunately, it’s not difficult or expensive to test for radon.
-Taking measures to reduce radon from your home could greatly benefit your health.”
+Taking appropriate measures to reduce radon levels from your home could greatly benefit your health.”

 For more information on radon and radon testing, call the Huron County Health Unit at 1.877.837.6143 or visit huronhealthunit.ca.